 5. Faulty Transmission Sensor

-Automatic transmission systems have input and output sensors to monitor the speed and position of the gears.
-This sensor sends a gear position and speed signal to the PCM unit in the automatic transmission.
+Automatic transmission systems have input and output sensors to monitor gear speed and position.
+These sensors send gear position and speed signals to the PCM unit in the automatic transmission, and based on these signals, the PCM unit automatically shifts gears according to the gear ratio and speed.

-if any of the sensors in the automatic transmission are faulty.
-So the PCM will not be able to correctly determine the gear and speed of the automatic transmission.
+If any of the sensors in the automatic transmission are faulty, the PCM is unable to correctly determine the gears and speeds of the automatic transmission.

-Therefore, the automatic transmission will not shift into high gear if the PCM does not receive the correct data from the bad automatic transmission sensor.
-However, this problem can be seen in the shifting of first, second and third gears.
+Therefore, the automatic transmission does not shift into high gear.
+However, if the sensor has gone bad, this problem can be seen in the shifting of the first, second, and third gears.

 1. Check & Add Transmission Fluid